Upper Belvedere presents you with the eternal Vienna dilemma…what’s more impressive: the art on display or the building housing it?

 Upper Belvedere uses a time slot system.
 So purchased tickets for the palace come with your choice from available entry times (you can take as long as you like once inside).
 Which is why booking in advance makes sense, as purchases on the day can mean waiting for the next available time slot.

 The entrance to the palace is on the north side, facing the main gardens and Lower Belvedere (just follow the big, red museum signs).
-This takes you into the entrance hall (the Sala Terrena), which is your starting point.
+This takes you into that Sala Terrena entrance hall, which is your starting point.

 (View of Upper Belvedere, published in 1737 by Johann Andreas d. Ä. Pfeffel, drawn by Salomon Kleiner, and engraved by Johann August Corvinus; Wien Museum Inv.-Nr.
 105765/129; excerpt reproduced with permission under the terms of the CC0 licence)